 There are lots of different awards you could apply for, and we’ve made a helpful table of awards and highlighted categories that could be relevant.
 When you’re deciding which to apply for, start by thinking about what kind of projects you have – do they fall into community investment?
 Charity partnerships?
 Environmental issues?
 Diversity and inclusion?
 Could you think about entering an industry specific award?
 For example, the legal and insurance industries have some of their own awards.

 Set aside some money

 There can often be an entry fee to apply for awards, and if you’re shortlisted there might be an additional cost to attend the ceremony.
 Do your research on this first, and check you have the budget to cover it.
 Entry fees can be as much as £500 +VAT, but there are some awards that are free to enter, such as the Dragon Awards, who are keen to remove barriers to entering.

-Our top tips for applying for awards
+Our top tips for applying

 - Plan ahead and read the small print.
 Take the time to read through the guidance notes for the awards you’re entering.
 Make sure you read the entry criteria and understand the structure of questions and word limits.